lucas-santoni/sqli-platform/README.md

 ## Exploit

 <details>
-<summary>Warning !
-Contains spoilers !</summary>
+<summary> :warning: Contains spoilers !</summary>
-Here is an example of a working payload, esposing all passwords in the table:
+Here is an example of a working payload, esposing all passwords in the table:<br />

 ```sql